Yuan Shikai coinage: Later production and use

-Tibet
+Postwar

-From 1950 to 1951, the newly-founded People's Republic of China occupied and annexed Tibet, placing the area under an autonomous administration headed by the 14th Dalai Lama.
-When the Communist government contracted laborers to construct infrastructure such as roadways, payment in paper currency was viewed with suspicion and rejected by locals.
-The government quickly exhausted its existing supply of silver dollars, and produced large amounts of Year 3 Yuan Shikai dollars in Sichuan during the early-to-mid-1950s.
-Specific mintage figures for these restrikes of the coin are not available, but likely numbered in the tens or hundreds of millions.
-The coins were of relatively high silver purity, with one example measuring .87 fineness.
+From 1950 to 1951, the newly founded People's Republic of China occupied and annexed Tibet, placing the area under an autonomous administration headed by the 14th Dalai Lama.
+When the Communist government contracted laborers to construct infrastructure such as roadways, payment in paper Renminbi currency was viewed with suspicion and rejected by locals.

+The government quickly exhausted its existing supply of silver and silver dollars.
+The Chengdu mint briefly made around 10,000 silver dollars in 1950 before production was halted.
+Using stockpiles of silver jewelry acquired from across the country, it restarted minting efforts to fulfill demand in Tibet, and minted large amounts of Year 3 Yuan Shikai dollars between 1951 and 1954.
+Additionally, two batches were made by the Shenyang mint in 1951.
+Specific mintage figures for production in this period is not available, but according to R. N. J. Wright, the coins likely numbered in the tens or hundreds of millions.
+They were of relatively high silver purity, with one example measuring .87 fineness.
+They also saw some circulation in rural areas of Yunnan and Guizhou, where hard money was also preferred.
+They were gradually withdrawn from circulation after 1954.
+Not counting contemporary counterfeits and issues made by local warlords and revolutionaries, the numismatist Kou Shangmin estimated that 1.1 billion Yuan Shikai dollars were produced between 1914 and 1954.

 Collecting

 Yuan Shikai dollars are relatively inexpensive in comparison to other Chinese silver coins due to their very large mintage, leading them to be popular with coin collectors.
-The coins are nicknamed "fatman dollars" by collectors, from a mistranslation of their Chinese nickname, "big head dollars" (袁大头 (Yuán dàtóu)).
-They are also among the most commonly counterfeited Chinese coins, with counterfeit examples common for all four dates and several other major varieties.
+The coins are nicknamed "fatman dollars" by collectors, from a mistranslation of their Chinese name, "big head Yuan Shikai [dollars]" (袁大头 (Yuán dàtóu)).
+They are also among the most frequently counterfeited Chinese coins, with counterfeit examples common for all four dates and several other major varieties.